Learning Management System Review

 What is ASU looking for in an LMS

-Governed by detailed core expectations and technical standards, the LMS systems will be evaluated on criteria that analyzes course delivery and design, teaching and learning tools, assessments and accessibility.
+Governed by detailed core expectations and technical standards, the LMS systems will be evaluated on criteria that analyze course delivery and design, teaching and learning tools, assessments and accessibility.
+We seek tools that are or showcase:

 Is there an interest in looking into LMS options?